Ouabm/stm32_lab_project/README.md

 # stm32_lab_project
 the automative lab project in the stm32

 This project is a DEVS-based example running on an STM32H743ZI2 development board.
-It models a **smart home room** where **CO₂** and **temperature** levels are monitored.
-Depending on the temperature, the system can automatically **turn the air conditioner (AC) on** to regulate the environment.
+It models a **smart home room** where **CO₂** and **temperature** levels are monitored .Depending on the temperature, the system can automatically **turn the air conditioner (AC) on** to regulate the environment, and a motion sensor that detect if there is someone on the room,and turns an led off if someone enters the room.

 ## Features

 - Real-time CO₂ and temperature monitoring
 - Automatic AC activation based on temperature thresholds
 - a servo motor type FS90R
+- Motion sensor
+- flashing led
 - Implemented using the DEVS formalism with Cadmium
 - Runs on STM32H743ZI2 using ARM toolchain

 ## Prerequisites

 - STM32H743ZI2 development board connected via USB
-- CO₂ and temperature sensors properly wired (see installation diagram below)
+- Sensors properly wired (see installation diagram below)
 - Cadmium simulato installed
 - ARM toolchain: `gcc-arm-none-eabi`